andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

+Programmable interrupt controllers :
+ . communication between PICs and the rest of the hardware

 Discrete mathematics :
  |
  . the topics that make up the subject